underrun/pybsddb/docs/dbtxn.rst

    This method frees up all the per-process resources associated with the specified transaction, neither committing nor aborting the transaction.
-This call may be used only after calls to "dbenv.txn_recover()" when there are multiple global transaction managers recovering transactions in a single Berkeley DB environment.
+The transaction will be keep in "unresolved" state.
+This call may be used only after calls to "dbenv.txn_recover()".
+A "unresolved" transaction will be returned again thru new calls to "dbenv.txn_recover()".

-   Any transactions returned by "dbenv.txn_recover()" that are not handled by the current global transaction manager should be discarded using "txn.discard()".
+   For example, when there are multiple global transaction managers recovering transactions in a single Berkeley DB environment, any transactions returned by "dbenv.txn_recover()" that are not handled by the current global transaction manager should be discarded using "txn.discard()".

    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/
    api_c/txn_discard.html>`__